-An independent valuation of the Group's equity value at 30 June 2022 supports the net asset position, including the carrying value of goodwill.
+An independent valuation of the Group's equity value at 30 June 2023 supports the net asset position, including the carrying value of goodwill.
 The valuation includes assumptions regarding passenger numbers, revenue, operating expenses, capital expenditure and interest rates.
 There were no changes to the valuation methodology.
 The result of the updated valuation indicated that significant headroom remains and hence no impairment was required.

-11 Capitalised Lease-Operational land
+11 Capitalised lease - operational land

-30 June 2022 \$'000 30 June 2021 \$'000 Capitalised lease - operational land movements Opening balance 1 July 113,863 115,424 Revaluation gain on transfer to investment properties - 2,334 Reclassification from operating to investment - (2,418) Reclassification from investment to operating 7,337 - Amortisation (1,484) (1,477) 119,716 113,863 a.
-Nature b.
-Recognition and measurement c.
-Transfer to/from investment property
+30 June 2023 \$'000 30 June 2022 \$'000

+Capitalised lease - operational land movements

+Opening balance 1 July 119,716 113,863

+Reclassification from investment to operating 2,483 7,337

+Amortisation (1,711) (1,484)

+120,488 119,716

+(a) Nature